Environmental Sustainability

 DEFORESTATION

-Next, they produced a PSA based on the research they had collected and analyzed.
-Viewers are informed of the importance of rain forests, the causes of deforestation, and its dangerous impact.
+The students completed multiple projects of varying intensity.
+First, for Arbor Day, they created and distributed flyers with tips for how to protect trees.
+While passing out the flyers, the students answered questions from classmates and parents, encouraging the community to get involved in their campaign.
+Next, they produced a Public Service Announcement (PSA) in which viewers are informed of the importance of rainforests, the causes of deforestation, and its dangerous impact.
 The PSA concludes with tips for how people living in any community can help reduce the demand for trees and advocate for more responsible clearing of forests.
+Finally, they visited every classroom in their elementary school to raise awareness about the crisis and how students can get involved.

 WATER POLLUTION